Cryptopsy: The Unspoken King (2007–2011)

 Once Was Not (2005) is original vocalist Lord Worm's final album with the band.
 He departed shortly before The Unspoken King (2008) was conceptualized.

-In 2007 Cryptopsy had announced plans for their sixth studio album, however after this announcement Lord Worm stated that he left the group earlier than planned for health reasons, which contradicted the band's statement that he was kicked out.
-Lord Worm also stated that there were creative differences with the other band members over the direction the band would eventually take on their subsequent studio outing.
+In 2007 Cryptopsy had announced plans for their sixth studio album, however after this announcement Lord Worm stated that he left the group earlier than planned for health reasons and the dislike for touring, which contradicted the band's statement that he was kicked out.
+Lord Worm further stated that there were creative differences with the other band members over the direction the band would eventually take on their subsequent studio outing, and subsequently claimed that his 2003 re-joining of the band was out of monetary interest.
 On April 23, 2007, Cryptopsy announced that they were looking for a new vocalist.

 The new album was originally to be called The Book of Suffering, and was to be a double album, this plan ended up being canceled, but the band would eventually pursue this concept several years later by releasing two EP's titled The Book of Suffering (subtitled as Tome I and Tome II in 2015 and 2018 respectively).

-On December 4, 2007, Cryptopsy revealed the addition of vocalist Matt McGachy, of fellow Montreal heavy metal band 3 Mile Scream; and a new keyboard player, Maggy Durand.
-The band released a new studio album, The Unspoken King, on June 24, 2008.
-This album saw the inclusion of previously-unheard elements such as breakdowns and melodic riffs.
-The album has been widely regarded as being a deathcore release instead of the band's usual technical death metal style, and as such was met with mostly negative reception by fans but mixed reception by critics.
+On December 4, 2007, Cryptopsy revealed the addition of vocalist Matt McGachy, who joined the band on the day he turned 24.
+Keyboard player, Maggy Durand was also inducted as a part of Cryptopsy.
+The band released The Unspoken King on June 24, 2008.
+This album saw the inclusion of previously-unheard elements such as melodic riffs, relatively sterile production and even clean vocals and has been widely regarded as being a deathcore release instead of the band's usual technical death metal style.
+The Unspoken King was met with mostly negative reception by fans but mixed reception by critics.
+The band's reaction was to open the shows of the following tour with "Dinner Time", a skit mocking fans who disliked the album's direction.

-In early February 2009, guitarist Alex Auburn announced his departure from the band, saying that there were numerous reasons for his leaving, and that he and the rest of the band agreed with the departure.
+Due to financial difficulties, keyboardist Durand left Cryptopsy shortly before The Unspoken Kings release, leaving the album the only one to include her—she never performed live during her short time in the band.
+In early February 2009, guitarist Alex Auburn also announced his departure from the band, saying that there were numerous reasons for his leaving, and that he and the rest of the band agreed with the departure.